Menu

 Weber gas grills come in freestanding and built-in models.

-• Freestanding grills have wheels, so you can easily move them around your yard, deck, or patio based on your needs.
+• Freestanding grills have wheels so you can easily move them around your yard, deck or patio.

 • Built-in grills have a base that’s usually made of stone or stainless steel.
 It’s permanently anchored in place and can’t be moved.

-Weber grill cooking grates are made of stainless steel, plated steel, or porcelain-enameled cast iron.
+Weber grill cooking grates are made of stainless steel, porcelain-enameled steel or porcelain-enameled cast iron.
+Weber does not offer every type of grate for every grill.

-• Plated steel cooking grates last a long time and can be easier to clean than stainless steel grates.
+• Porcelain-enameled steel grates last a long time and can be easier to clean than stainless steel grates.
+However, they require greater care when handling because the coating can chip.

 Rotisserie

-Some Weber gas grills have a rotisserie stake, which slowly rotates and uses infrared heat to cook meat slowly.
-It’s a particularly handy feature if you routinely prepare whole chickens.
+Some Weber gas grills have a rotisserie stake that slowly rotates and uses infrared heat to cook meat slowly.
+This is a particularly handy feature if you routinely prepare whole chickens.

 Built-in thermometer